MikeFogz/HallofWhispers/README.md

 - Meets MVC Folder Structure Paradigm Standards

 ## Contributors
--- in no particular order...
+This project would not have been possible without the help of everyone on this team.
+In no particular order:

 ### [![](https://github.com/alzcheng.png?size=50)](https://github.com/alzcheng)             Albert Z Cheng